Wales' future relationship with Europe

-After the Brexit negotiations between the European Union and the UK Government moved to discussions on a transition period and the framework for the future relationship, the External Affairs Committee launched an inquiry into what Wales needs from negotiations between.
+After the Brexit negotiations between the European Union and the UK Government moved on to discussions on a transition period and the framework for the future relationship, the External Affairs and Additional Legislation Committee launched an inquiry into what Wales needed from those negotiations.

 The External Affairs and Additional Legislations Committee’s first phase of work, running from July 2016 to January 2017, had focused on identifying the implications for Wales of leaving the European Union.
 Subsequent inquiries into regional policy and Welsh ports had developed some of the more practical themes raised in this first inquiry, and the Committee’s work on the European Union (Withdrawal) Bill had advanced many of the intra-UK constitutional issues identified.

-In January 2017, the Welsh Government and Plaid Cymru published a joint White Paper, Securing Wales’ Future (PDF, 2.83MB).
+In January 2017, the Welsh Government and Plaid Cymru published a joint White Paper, Securing Wales’ Future.
 This set out their position on withdrawal from the European Union.
-The UK Government has, on several occasions, iteratively set out its view on the relationship it would like to see the UK have with the European Union after exit.
+The UK Government had, on several occasions, iteratively set out its view on the relationship it would like to have seen the UK have with the European Union after exit.

 At the meeting of the European Council on 14 December 2017, the EU27 leaders agreed that sufficient progress has been achieved in the first phase of the Brexit negotiations.
 On this basis, they adopted the draft guidelines to move to the second phase of negotiations where they would also start discussions on a transition period and the framework for the future relationship.
 In light of these developments, the Committee agreed to launch an inquiry into Wales’s future relationship with the European Union.